vinayakgajjewar/soil-salinity/README.md

 # soil-salinity

 This project combines California farmland vector data and satellite soil salinity data and displays the result in an interactive web interface.
-We use

 ## Features